swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

   Validator should not need to know about the root its validating the field on
 * Allow passing an AggregatingValidator into an AggregatingValidator.
 This would allow grouping of Validations.
+Imagine
-Imagine we want to create different validations for create/update but some Validators should always be applied.
+* Extract an EnrollmentValidator from the AggregatingValidatorTest, maybe showing the grouping via UID Validators we want to create different validations for create/update but some Validators should always be applied.
+* Re-read the issue and some other difficulties we have
 * Play with a more complex validations.
 Try to port more validations over.
-* how to return one warning or one error? the orchestration needs to be able to distinguish between the two, so it can decide if we should stop the validation, not import a given entity
+* how to return one warning or one error? the orchestration needs to be able to distinguish between the two, so it can decide if we should stop the validation, not import a given entity.
+How many warnings do we even have?
+I would argue that the duplicate notes case should actually be an error, or not?